forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-inline.md

 ## Known Issues
 * The completions that you receive are sometimes not formatted correctly.
 Run [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) once you've accepted the suggestions.
 * Completions sometime populate piecemeal.
 Accept the partial suggestion and the remainder will populate.
+* Suggested completions might appear as ghost text if you have multiple AI-based Inline Completion settings enabled.
+Scroll through them to find the Einstein for Developer specific suggestion, or disable competing extensions as described in [setup](https://developer.salesforce.com/tools/vscode/en/einstein/einstein-setup).